U.N. Security Council slams failed N. Korea missile launch

 NEW YORK, Oct.
 17, Kyodo

 The U.N.
-Security Council on Monday strongly condemned North Korea for conducting a failed ballistic missile launch in violation of its past resolutions.
+Security Council on Monday strongly denounced North Korea for a recent failed ballistic missile launch that violated past council resolutions.

-The powerful 15-member council said in a press statement issued after an emergency closed-door meeting that Pyongyang must refrain from further testing nuclear devices and ballistic missiles.
+The powerful 15-member council said in a press statement that the reclusive country must refrain from further testing of nuclear devices and ballistic missiles.

+"The members of the Security Council strongly condemned the most recent failed ballistic missile launch," the council said, saying North Korea's missile activities contribute to its development of nuclear weapons delivery systems and increase tensions.

 The U.S.-led statement came at a time when the council is discussing a new sanctions resolution in response to the North's fifth nuclear test on Sept.
 9.